Pro-Editor-503/f-4e-manual/src/cockpit/pilot/dscg_controls.md

 ![RetDepress](../../img/pilot_dscg_reticle_depression_knob.jpg)

 The reticle depression knob (<num>11</num>) controls manual depression in 1 mil increments from 0 to 245 mil.
-The manual depression is used for
+Manual depression is used for
 [direct delivery bombing](../../procedures/bombs/bombs_direct_delivery.md) and delivery of the [AGM-65 Maverick](../../stores/air_to_ground/missiles/maverick.md).